WendySanarwanto/udemy-modern-react-with-redux/blog-2018/README.md

 - Navigating between pages in an application through using react-router library.
 - Declaring page navigation's routes within the application through using react-router's Route component.
 - Display react-router's Router component as the top component, replacing the App component.
 The Router component takes react-router's browserHistory component as its history property & defined routes object on its routes property.
-- Using react-router's <Link> component to allow the user navigating to certain regiestered paths through clicking it.
+- Using react-router's `<Link>` component to allow the user navigating to certain regiestered paths through clicking it.
 - Calling GET, POST, DELETE API through using axios library within action creators - they are created &amp; called for retrieving a list of post items, viewing an individual post &amp; deleting the viewed post.
 - Using redux-promise library for handling API request, transforming the result into desired data.
 - Create a reducer which hold the retrieved a list of data &amp; an individual data and packed within a state.
 - Building Form user interface for submitting entries through using components in redux-form library, including field's validations.

-# Work Details:
+## Work Details

 Below are detail of works that are taken for implementing this sample:

 1. Prepare project repository - setup required dependencies, .gitignore setting, README.md.